Dispersion for the wave and Schr\"odinger equations outside a ball and counterexamples: Introduction

 \end{enumerate} \end{thm} In Theorem \ref{thmdisp3D} and in the remaining of the paper, $A\lesssim B$ means that there exists a constant $C$ such that $A\leq CB$ and this constant may change from line to line but is independent of all parameters.
 It will be explicit when (very occasionally) needed.
 Similarly, $A\sim B$ means both $A\lesssim B$ and $B\lesssim A$. \begin{rmq} Having the full dispersion in $3D$ we can immediately obtain the endpoint Strichartz estimates, following \cite{keta98}.
-Theorem \ref{thmdisp3D} also helps in dealing with the non-linear Schr\"odinger equation (see e.g. the recent work \cite{NLSscatteringExt}, which makes use of our dispersion estimate to reprove the main result from \cite{kivizh12}, on global well-posedness for the defocusing energy critical NLS in $3D$). \end{rmq} \begin{rmq} We claim that Theorem \ref{thmdisp3D} still holds with $\Omega$ replaced by the exterior of an obstacle $\Theta$ with smooth, strictly geodesically concave boundary.
-By the last condition we mean that the second fundamental form on the boundary of $\Theta$ is positive definite.
-The general case of Theorem \ref{thmdisp3D} requires arguments that may be seen as perturbative of those, mostly explicit, used in the exterior of a ball, and we will deal with it elsewhere.
-However, we stress out that the proof of the dispersive bounds in the general case, at least when both the source and the observation points are close to the boundary, is essentially the same as outside a ball: hence the proof of Theorem \ref{thmdisp3D} in this particular case is a crucial step toward the general result.
-Moreover, its explicit parametrix construction provides counterexamples in dimensions $d\geq 4$. \end{rmq}
+Theorem \ref{thmdisp3D} also helps in dealing with the non-linear Schr\"odinger equation (see e.g. the recent work \cite{NLSscatteringExt}, which makes use of our dispersion estimate to reprove the main result from \cite{kivizh12}, on global well-posedness for the defocusing energy critical NLS in $3D$.) \end{rmq} \begin{rmq} We claim that Theorem \ref{thmdisp3D} still holds with $\Omega$ replaced by the exterior of an obstacle with smooth, strictly geodesically concave boundary.
+By the last condition we mean that the second fundamental form on the boundary is positive definite.
+The general case of Theorem \ref{thmdisp3D} requires arguments that may be seen as perturbative of those, mostly explicit, used in the exterior of a ball and will be dealt with elsewhere. \end{rmq}